banisterious/obsidian-oneirometrics/docs/developer/known-issues-registry.md

 6. **Dependencies**: Any dependencies on other components
 7. **Initialization Context**: When in the initialization sequence the issue occurs

 Report new issues in the project issue tracker with the tag `refactoring-related`.

+## Error Handling Approach

+All error handling in the OneiroMetrics plugin should follow our [Defensive Coding Practices](../implementation/defensive-coding-practices.md).
+This comprehensive guide outlines patterns, examples, and utility functions for creating robust, error-resistant code that can gracefully handle unexpected conditions.

+Key principles include:
+1. Expecting failures and planning for them
+2. Providing reasonable fallbacks
+3. Containing failures to prevent cascading errors
+4. Maintaining user experience through graceful degradation
+5. Prioritizing diagnostics with clear error messages

+Refer to the defensive coding document for specific implementation guidelines and code examples.